QuantConnect/Documentation/04-Algorithm-Framework/06-risk-management.rst

 ============

 .. figure:: https://cdn.quantconnect.com/web/i/docs/algorithm-framework/risk-management.png
+   :width: 50
+   :align: left

 The Risk Management Model seeks to manage risk on the ``PortfolioTarget`` collection created by the Portfolio Construction Model.
 It is applied to the targets *before* they reach the Execution Model.
 There are many creative ways to manage risk.
 Some examples of this might be:

-* *"Trailing Stop Risk Management Model"* Seek to automatically create and manage trailing stop-loss orders for open positions.
+* *"Trailing Stop Risk Management Model"*

+  Seek to automatically create and manage trailing stop-loss orders for open positions.

-* *"Option Hedging Risk Management Model"* Automatically purchase options to hedge large equity exposures.
+* *"Option Hedging Risk Management Model"*

+  Automatically purchase options to hedge large equity exposures.

-* *"Sector Exposure Risk Management Model"* Seek to reduce position sizes when overexposed to sectors or individual assets, keeping the portfolio within diversification requirements.
+* *"Sector Exposure Risk Management Model"*

+  Seek to reduce position sizes when overexposed to sectors or individual assets, keeping the portfolio within diversification requirements.

-* *"Flash Crash Detection Risk Management Model"* Scan for strange market situations which might be precursors to a flash crash and attempt to protect the portfolio when detected.
+* *"Flash Crash Detection Risk Management Model"*

+  Scan for strange market situations which might be precursors to a flash crash and attempt to protect the portfolio when detected.

 To set a Risk Management Model use the ``AddRiskManagement()`` method: